T

 Left or right?

-Complicated Jargons
+Complicated Jargon

 Example of a "technical" description: